Welcome to our round up of the best 5 person tents.

 Should any of you wish to get up at night, the oversized zippers are relatively easy to find in the darkness.

-I have the Taurus and it has help up quite nicely.
+I have the Taurus tent and it has help up quite nicely.
 I live in the pacific northwest and have camped where it has rained the whole time and not a drop came in.
-I love that the tents have two doors and since it has vents I haven’t had a problem with condensation.Consumer review
+I love that the tents have two doors and since it has vents I haven’t had a problem with condensation.Tent review

 This is unfortunate, as with the fly on, the tent can feel stuffy.